gilzow/coding-standards/Additional .htaccess changes.md

 </FilesMatch>
 ```

-In wp-includes create and .htaccess file and the following in it
+In wp-includes create an .htaccess file and add the following in it

 ```